· Blenders International · Pairing Notes · 5 min read

 2. Not add competing flavour.
 High-calcium water will interact with the tannin profile and add bitterness.
 High-sodium water will flatten the tropical fruit.
 The companion must be neutral — near-zero mineral in terms of sensory impact.

-3. Create aromatic lift.
+3. Release the aromatics.
 Indian single malts are aromatic powerhouses but the aromatics can sit below the surface at high ABV.
-Gentle carbonation creates surface tension disruption that lifts volatile aromatic compounds — specifically the esters responsible for the tropical fruit character.
+Lowering the ethanol concentration with still water weakens the bonds holding volatile compounds — specifically the esters responsible for the tropical fruit character — and lets them reach the nose.

 4. Not overwhelm the finish.
 The finish of a good Indian single malt is long and warming, with spice notes developing 30–60 seconds after the sip.
-An aggressive companion — high carbonation, high TDS — erases this entirely.
+An aggressive companion — high TDS, or the carbonic bite of a sparkling water — erases this entirely.
 The companion should enhance the first impact and then get out of the way.

 The Plezure formulation